You’ve landed yourself an interview—congratulations! Now it’s time for your next challenge; deciding what to wear!

 Formal Business Attire

-For women, a mid-length skirt or black trouser pants are safe options—and you’ll find a great selection in David Jones, Cue, and Myer.
-Simply pair with a classic white blouse from Seed and a blazer from Zara.
-Add some chic closed-toe polished shoes from Jo Mercer and you’re ready to go.
-If opting for heels avoid sky-high stilettos and keep heel height from 2–6 cm.
+For women, both a mid-length skirt or black trouser pants are safe options—and you’ll find a great selection in David Jones, and Myer.
+Simply pair it with a classic white blouse from Country Road and don’t forget to top your look off with a sleek blazer from Portmans.
+Complete the look with chic, closed-toe shoes from Jo Mercer and you’re ready to go.
+When it comes to heels, opt for a modest height between 2–6 cm.
 Keep your jewellery simple and avoid distracting or bold costume jewellery.

-For men, head into MJ Bale or H&M and opt for a suit in navy, grey or black.
-Add a soft blue or white-collared shirt, as well as a plain tie in a solid colour.
-Grab some leather polished shoes from Florsheim, then finish off the look with a watch.
+Gents, it’s time to suit up!
+Head into MJ Bale, Peter Jackson or YD and grab a suit in navy, grey or black.
+Pair it with a soft blue or white-collared shirt and a plain tie in a solid colour.
+Finish off your look with a pair of polished leather shoes from Ecco, and a classic watch.

-If you have long hair, a neat ponytail is always a safe bet.
-For those with short hair styles, you may want to visit Aveda to make sure your hair is looking neat and fresh prior to the interview.
+Long hair?
+A neat ponytail is always a safe bet!
+For those with short hairstyles, you may want to opt for a sleek straight style or add a curl for creative flair.
+You could also visit Just Cuts, Moe & Co or Dapper & Boss to make sure your hair is looking neat and fresh prior to the interview.

 There you have it, the ultimate way to find your perfect interview look.
 Remember, be confident and authentic, and let your outfit reflect the best version of you.